 • More things to do in Shiretoko

-• The best onsen hotels to stay in Shiretoko (for any budget)
+• The best onsen hotels for every budget

 Let’s dive in!